 Alberta Junior Forest Rangers Program

-The Alberta Junior Forest Rangers (JFR) offers an amazing career building opportunity for students, aged 16 – 18 to prepare for their future in a challenging environment with other students from across Alberta.
-Crew members can expect paid summer employment ($2700 salary), free accommodation and board, exposure to a broad array of natural resource and science based hands-on work and educational opportunities, training and certifications related to natural resource management careers, and immersion in an outdoor setting for 7 weeks.
+The Junior Forest Ranger program (JFR) offers an amazing career building opportunity for students, aged 16 – 18 (as of July 1st) to prepare for their future in a challenging environment with other students from across Alberta.
+Crew members can expect paid summer employment ($15.00/hr), free accommodation and board, exposure to a broad array of natural resource and science based hands-on work and educational opportunities, training and certifications related to natural resource management careers, and immersion in an outdoor setting for 7 weeks.
 Applications are available on the website at www.albertaJFR.ca.

 Wisest Summer Research Program